 They are near 7 different waterfalls including Fiji, Secret, and the famous Sekumpul so you may want to consider spending the full day taking in all of these natural wonders together.

 Getting to Water Slide Lemukih can be a little confusing since there are a few different ways to get there.
 The obvious easiest way is to book a Lemukih Village tour beforehand and everything including transportation will be included.

 However, if you are more of a do-it-yourself adventurer and/or want to save a little cash the best way to get to Lemukih Waterslide is to search on google maps for Water Slide Lemukih or click here.
-You will need to either rent a car, scooter or hire a driver but all three will work fine.
+You will need to either rent a car, scooter or hire a private driver.

 Follow the google maps directions making sure that as you near Lemukih village, you do not stop at any of the makeshift tour booths that are set up along the way.
 I think we counted 4 of them.